- Subject to change -

 This workshop will be conducted in a talk show format, featuring an engaging Q&A style that encourages audience participation.
 Bring your questions and prepare for an interactive session that could transform your IP strategy!

-This workshop will be moderated by Matt Cripe
+This workshop will be moderated by Brice Dubosq

 This session is also sponsored by